-(1) A school district may use the medicaid or other public benefits or insurance programs in which a student participates to provide or pay for services required under this part, as permitted under the public benefits or insurance program, subsection (2) of this section.
+(1) A school district may use the medicaid or other public benefits or insurance programs in which a student participates to provide or pay for services required under Part B of the act, as permitted under the public benefits or insurance program, except as provided under subsection (2) of this section.

 (2) With regard to services required to provide FAPE to an eligible student, the school district: